gemini-cli-extensions/cloud-sql-mysql/README.md

 ### Configuration

 Set the following environment variables before starting the Gemini CLI.
+These variables can be loaded from a `.env` file.
 This configuration is not required if utilizing the [Admin toolset](#supported-tools).

 * `CLOUD_SQL_MYSQL_PROJECT`: The GCP project ID.